rippedpiracy/docs/Literature/Manga.md

 *Methods to rip Manga from various sites.*

-- [**Manga Downloader**](https://redsquirrel87.altervista.org/doku.php/manga-downloader) - A simple yet sleep java based app to download images from raw sites with internal descrambling and stitching.
+- [**Manga Downloader**](https://redsquirrel87.altervista.org/doku.php/manga-downloader) - A simple yet sleek Java-based app to download images from raw sites with internal descrambling and stitching.
 Supports forcing frameworks to download from unsupported sites.
 Example: tonarinoyj.jp isn't supported but can be used by forcing coreview.
 - [**HakuNeko**](https://hakuneko.download/) - Cross-platform downloader for manga and anime from various websites.
 - [**Zeen3 Ripsters Userscripts**](https://zeen3.gitlab.io/ripsters/) - Various raw site rippers; intended to save raw images from ja/zh/ko sites.
 <small>Use a Userscript Manager like [Violentmonkey](https://violentmonkey.github.io).</small>